-School Counselling Services are an integral and essential component of the educational process for all students as they progress through the educational system.
-The need for these services is dictated by the complexity of the human growth process, the demands on yourth and the ever changing nature of society.
+Wellness teams are an integral and essential component of the educational process for all students as they progress through the educational system and transition to life beyond high school.

-- opportunities to develop knowledge and an appreciation of themselves and others;
+- opportunities to develop an appreciation of themselves and others;

-- opportunities to develop relationship skills, ethical standards and a sense of responsibility;
+- opportunities to develop relationship building skills, ethical standards and a sense of responsibility;

 - opportunities to acquire skills and attitudes necessary to develop educational goals which are suited to their needs, interests and abilities;

-- information which would enable them to make decisions about life an dcareer opportunities.
+- information which would enable them to make decisions about career and life opportunities.